-- e) collect results from each contest and allocate points to competitors (refer also to paragraphs C.13.6); - f) produce and distribute current positions in the World Cup during the year; - g) advise Bureau of any problems with any World Cup contests; - h) in each category, award a medal and diploma from the FAI to the winner and a diploma from the FAI to the second and third places; - i) the Subcommittee may appoint a World Cup Coordinator to administer the World Cup.
-If it does so, then items c) to h) above are the direct responsibility of the World Cup Coordinator.
+- e) collect results from each contest and allocate points to competitors (refer also to paragraphs C.13.6); - f) produce and distribute current positions in the World Cup during the year; - g) advise Bureau of any problems with any World Cup contests; - h) the Subcommittee may appoint a World Cup Coordinator to administer the World Cup.
+If it does so, then items c) to g) above are the direct responsibility of the World Cup Coordinator.
 The Subcommittee Chairman shall advise Bureau of the name of the World Cup Coordinator.